pgeu/pgeu-system/docs/confreg/skinning.md

-All elements require that the parameters `x`, `y`, `width` and `height` are specified, except for `line` where `width` and `height` can be optional.
+All elements require that the parameters `x`, `y`, `width` and `height` are specified, except for `line` where `width` and `height` can be optional, and `circle` which requires `x`, `y` and `radius`.
 Further attributes depend on the element:

 box
 :    fill
      : Color to fill with.
 Leave empty for no fill.

+	 stroke
+	 : Set to true to draw a black line around the box (and not just fill), or the desired color to draw a line using another color than black.

+circle
+:    fill
+     : Color to fill with

 	 stroke
 	 : Set to true to draw a black line around the box (and not just fill),